sohithpydev/sohith/_pages/about.md

   - /about.html
 ---

-🧑🏽‍💻 I’m a final-year undergraduate in Bioinformatics at Saveetha School of Engineering, SIMATS University, Chennai — passionate about merging neuroscience, structural biology, and AI to tackle complex healthcare challenges.
+I’m a final-year Bioinformatics undergrad at Saveetha School of Engineering, SIMATS University, Chennai, fueled by a passion for blending neuroscience, structural biology, and AI to solve real-world healthcare challenges.

+**What I’m Working On**
-🧠 Currently, I’m an Undergraduate Student Researcher at the University of Colorado Colorado Springs (with Ioncure), where I’m developing AI-driven methods to evaluate neurodegeneration awareness using NLP, Computer Vision, and Machine Learning.
-This complements my broader work in computational drug discovery, AI-powered diagnostics, and molecular modeling.
+Right now, I’m a student researcher at the University of Colorado Colorado Springs (with Ioncure), building AI tools using NLP, Computer Vision, and Machine Learning to raise awareness about neurodegeneration.
+I also dive into computational drug discovery, AI-driven diagnostics, and molecular modeling—pretty exciting stuff!

+**My Journey So Far**
-🔬 Over the past year, I’ve had the privilege of interning at leading research institutes across Asia:
+Over the past year, I’ve been lucky to work with some amazing teams across Asia:

-- Chang Gung University, Taiwan – Working on molecular docking studies for drug-target interaction analysis.
+· *Chang Gung University, Taiwan:* Explored molecular docking to study drug-target interactions.

-- KEK, Japan – At the Structural Biology Research Center (SBRC) under Miki Senda-sensei & Toshio Moriya-sensei, focusing on X-ray crystallography refinement and Cryo-EM analysis of protein–ligand complexes, and creating English technical manuals for future international interns.
+· *KEK, Japan:* Worked on X-ray crystallography and Cryo-EM at the Structural Biology Research Center, and wrote English technical manuals for future interns.

-- National Dong Hwa University, Taiwan – As a TEEP@Asia+ Scholar in the Biophysical Mass Spectrometry Lab, I developed a machine learning pipeline using MALDI-TOF MS data for TB/NTM classification, achieving 0.98 AUROC and 0.94 F1-score with significant diagnostic improvements.
+· *National Dong Hwa University, Taiwan:* As a TEEP@Asia+ Scholar, I built a machine learning pipeline for TB/NTM classification using mass spectrometry data, hitting a 0.98 AUROC and 0.94 F1-score.

-📚 I’ve contributed to international collaborations, filed patents, published peer-reviewed papers, and actively mentor students in STEM, making complex science more accessible.
-My outreach extends through books, podcasts, and blogs ([link here]), aiming to inspire and inform the next generation of scientists.
+I’ve also published few papers, filed patents, and mentored STEM students to make science more approachable.
+Through books, podcasts, and blogs, I love sharing knowledge and sparking curiosity.

-🌏 Beyond the lab, I’m a travel and food enthusiast — from quiet cafés in Taiwan to bustling ramen joints in Tokyo — always looking for places that spark new research ideas.
-I plan to carry this blend of scientific curiosity and global exploration into my Master’s and PhD journey.
+**Beyond the Lab**
+When I’m not geeking out over science, you’ll find me exploring new places—sipping coffee in cozy Taiwanese cafés or savoring ramen in Tokyo’s lively streets.
+These adventures often inspire my next research idea.
+I’m excited to bring this curiosity into my PhD journey.

+**Let’s Connect!**
-☕ If you’re into neuroscience, AI in healthcare, or just a great coffee-fueled research chat, let’s connect.
+If you’re into neuroscience, AI in healthcare, or just want to chat research over coffee, I’d love to hear from you.
+Let’s make science happen together!

 Research Experience
 ====